 - Elevator Pitch: Your team will choose its own topic of study, which it will present as an 'elevator pitch' during class on Week 5.
-Elevator pitches cover essential information on your project: - \circ The chosen decision challenge and its importance and relevance to the course. - An overview of what happened or the central issue. - Preliminary thoughts on the course concepts that will be applied.
+Elevator pitches cover essential information on your project: - o The chosen decision challenge and its importance and relevance to the course. - o An overview of what happened or the central issue. - o Preliminary thoughts on the course concepts that will be applied.

-You will receive comments from the whole class to help you to further develop ideas for this project.
+You will receive comments to help you further develop ideas for your project idea.
 With the benefit of hearing each team's proposal, we will also be able to minimize any overlap in project topics.

-- Written Project Proposal: Your team will submit an agreed upon project proposal document (one page, hard copy) that delineates the project scope and highlights the methods/resources you will use in your analyses.
-Proposal documents are to be submitted at the beginning of class, Week 6.
+- Written Project Proposal: Your team will submit an agreed upon project proposal document that delineates the project scope and highlights the methods/resources you will use in your analyses.
+Proposal documents are to be submitted to the designated CANVAS folder before the beginning of class, Week 6.
 Your team will also meet with your instructor during this week to discuss any outstanding issues. - Project Presentation: Your team presentation will be scheduled for Week 11 or 12.
-You will have 15 minutes of presentation time, and there will be up to 10 minutes for Q&A. Presentation slides for ALL teams will be submitted to the designated LumiNUS folder one day before our Week 11 class session. - Assessment: Team presentations (35%) are evaluated on five equally weighted criteria: understanding of the decision challenge, clarity and depth of the analyses, practical wisdom drawn from the study, overall professionalism of the presentation, and effectiveness in engaging the audience.
-Instructors will also evaluate team effectiveness over the course of the semester (e.g., Elevator Pitch, Project Proposal, and meetings with teams) (5%).
+You will have 15 minutes of presentation time, and there will be up to 10 minutes for Q&A. Presentation slides for ALL teams will be submitted to the designated CANVAS folder one day before our Week 11 class session. - Assessment: Team presentations (35%) are evaluated on five equally weighted criteria: understanding of the decision challenge, clarity and depth of the analyses, practical wisdom drawn from the study, overall professionalism of the presentation, and effectiveness in engaging the audience.
+Instructors will also evaluate team effectiveness over the course of the semester (e.g., Elevator Pitch, Project Proposal, and instructor-team meetings) (5%).